NexusMutual/docs/docs/protocol/capital-pool/investments.md

 ## Investment in Rocket Pool (rETH)

-In April 2023, uisce.eth share a Request for Comment (RFC) proposal to allocate 14,400 ETH from the Capital Pool to Rocket Pool (rETH).
+In April 2023, uisce.eth shared a Request for Comment (RFC) proposal to allocate 14,400 ETH from the Capital Pool to Rocket Pool (rETH).
 Uisce.eth reviewed the opportunity to increase, and risk of increasing, the allocation of Nexus Mutual's Capital Pool to rETH, and more.
 You can review the [[RFC]: Staking with Rocketpool Protocol](https://forum.nexusmutual.io/t/rfc-staking-with-rocketpool-protocol/1064) forum post for the full details.
 After going through the standard review period, uisce.eth used two Snapshot signaling votes to gauge members' support for this proposal.
 * [Signaling Vote: Should the Mutual Stake with Rocketpool (#1)](https://snapshot.org/#/community.nexusmutual.eth/proposal/0xab65f84dfa13e6860f2c70d975edacf23e7554405839372ff3872127700d1f39)
 * [Signaling Vote: Amount of ETH to allocate to Rocketpool (#2)](https://snapshot.org/#/community.nexusmutual.eth/proposal/0xdf858c753975f9526598f0c201669050fb787b793d99503f80a7e4f2e8ba88ed)